TritonDataCenter/node-verror/README.md

 printf-style arguments and an optional cause), but the resulting "message" only contains the top-level error.
 It's also more verbose, including the class associated with each error in the cause chain.
-Using the same example above, but replacing the VError in handleRequest with WError, we get this output:
+Using the same example above, but replacing `err3`'s VError with WError, we get this output:

     request failed

 That's what we wanted -- just a high-level summary for the client.
 But we can get the object's toString() for the full details:

-    WError: request failed; caused by WError: failed to check "/nonexistent";
+    WError: request failed; caused by WError: failed to stat "/nonexistent";
-    caused by Error: ENOENT, stat '/nonexistent'
+    caused by Error: No such file or directory

 # Contributing